Installation

 res$delta.est

-• eta.est: Estimate for the proportion of risk variants in a variant group.
+• eta.est: Estimate for the proportion of risk variants in each variant group and p values.

 res$eta.est